 What is TriParency?Never worry about surprises on your bill.
 We keep our pricing transparent, so you always know what to expect.

-What are some simple ways to reduce my energy usage this summer?
+What are some simple ways to conserve energy during extreme heat?

 - Every degree you raise your thermostat can help you save.
 And don’t forget to turn it up when you leave home.

 - Run your fans counterclockwise to keep cool air down and turn your blinds upward to keep heat out.

 - If possible, avoid using larger appliances like dryers and ovens during late afternoon hours.

 How much savings can I expect from TriEagle Energy?

 TriEagle Energy customers reported an average savings of $700 on a 2-year plan, based on a 2021-2022 survey.
 It's important to note individual savings vary depending on factors like the plan chosen, energy price changes, seasonal variations, and lifestyle habits.
 To help maximize savings, stay informed about plan terms, monitor energy usage in your weekly report, and consider energy-efficient practices.

 Can I have more time to pay my bill?
 Are there any resources available to help?

 How can I stay cool and safe during extreme temperatures?